 By Tom House, PhD, with Lindsay Berra

 As a pitcher’s shoulders begin to square up toward home plate, the glove needs to swivel so the palm is facing the chest and stabilize over the landing foot, inside the width of the torso, between the shoulders and the belly button.
 The torso should move toward the glove, not vice-versa, because if you pull the glove to the hip, the glove will be moving – relative to the lower body – during the part of the delivery when it should be stable.
 An unstable or soft glove causes mechanical inefficiencies that interfere with energy translation and can cause pitchers to miss high and low with their pitches, while a stable glove adds distance to a pitcher’s release point and keeps energy moving in the proper direction, down Broadway to home plate.
+In the Mustard app, this variable is called “swivel and stabilize.”

 Opposite and Equal Must Happen First

 An opposite and equal position with the arms must be achieved first, or swivel and stabilize will be difficult to accomplish.
 What does opposite and equal mean?
 Simply put, the glove arm and throwing arm should be mirror images of each other after the hands break.
 When the arms are spread equally, the flex in the forearm and elbow should be exactly the same.
 All variations of opposite and equal positions are OK.
 They don’t have to be straight angles, but if one elbow is bent, the other should be bent about the same amount.
-However, when squaring to throw, if you land with your arms in an upside down W and the glove is down, you will have to swivel it up, and if you land with your arms in goalpost position and the glove is up, you’ll have to swivel it down.
+However, when squaring to throw, if you land with your arms in an upside down W and the glove is down, you will have to swivel and stabilize it upwards, and if you land with your arms in goalpost position and the glove is up, you’ll have to swivel and stabilize it downwards.

 Opposite and equal arm angles at foot strike will usually put the glove in the general proximity over the front foot.
 At that point, the pitcher can then squeeze the glove to stabilize it as he or she swivels it from palm down to facing toward his torso.
 The swivel action happens just after trunk rotation begins, as the shoulders and chest are coming square to home plate.